Psoriasis: Symptoms, Types and Treatments

 Sometimes, it may flare up the patches and longer exposures can even lead to skin cancer.

-Smoking, alcohol consumption and stress can flare up your psoriasis.
+Smoking, alcohol consumption and stress can flare up your condition.
 Therefore, it is best to avoid anything that can reduce your treatment efficacy and increase your symptoms.

 We know that Psoriasis affects you physically as well as mentally.